Blissgig/Easy-Road-3D-ECS-Traffic/README.md

 * "speedMaximum" - These are used to randomly set the speed to each Auto.
 * "vehicleLength" - This is used when setting the initial placement of the autos on the road to insure that they are not too far into the next Road/Connection.
 * "percentageLanesPopulated" - This value determines if an Auto is placed on a road lane.
 If set to 100, then each road, each lane, each level will get an Auto when the scene starts.
+* heightOffset - This is a value to set the auto above the roads

 When ER3D_Traffic starts:
 1) Adds "ERRoadConnectionIdentity" to each Road and Connection and updates it's Identity value.
 See function; "AddIndentityMono"